rakibul-sitab/Data-Analyst-Portfolio/README.md

 We’ve decided to open a small robot-run cafe in Los Angeles.
 The project is promising but expensive, so we and our partners decide to try to attract investors.
 We’re interested in the current market conditions

+## Project 9 : Investigate user behaviour for the company's app
+The designers would like to change the fonts for the entire app, but our managers are afraid the users might find the new design intimidating.
+To make a decision we did an A/A/B test and funnel analysis.